seschwartz8/portfolio-website/README.md

 ![Contact](./img/contact.png)

-## Known bugs
+## Areas For Growth

-- No known bugs, though I am just learning styled components and intend to revisit my implementation to allow greater reusability of components.
+- I am just learning styled components and intend to revisit my implementation to allow greater reusability of components.

 ---